ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 I recently started working as a machine learning engineer and was told to learn IPython.
 Until then, I had only seen it bundled with Jupyter Notebook.
 When I tried it, it looked like a normal Python REPL with syntax highlighting, and I didn't see much value in it.

-After looking into it, I realized it is more powerful than it first appears.
-Jupyter Notebooks feel slow and bloated to me, but IPython itself is a different story.
+After looking into it, I realized that it does *quite a lot*, actually.

 IPython began in 2001 as an enhanced interactive Python shell with tab completion, introspection, and inline help.
 Over time, it grew into the project that created the web-based notebook interface.
 In 2014-2015, that notebook component was [split into Jupyter](https://blog.jupyter.org/the-big-split-9d7b88a031a7), which generalized notebooks to support many languages through kernels.
 Today, IPython continues as the Python kernel for Jupyter and as a standalone REPL.

 In short: Jupyter provides the notebook interface, while IPython is the engine behind it.
 Running IPython directly gives you notebook-like power without the heavy web UI.
+Sounds good, right?

 This post is a cheatsheet of useful IPython commands and features, based on [Sebastian Witowski's talk](https://www.youtube.com/watch?v=S9rgGJYAQ8o) *IPython can do that?!* from freeCodeCamp Talks.
 I've added some nuggets of my own, but most of the credit goes to him.